rlarkdms/fakebook/README.md

 # Fakebook
-The fakebook is a facebook cloning project for practice basic CURD with RESTful API.
+A facebook cloning project for practice and learn the basic CURD with RESTful API.
 I will add English description as soon.

 # Skill stacks